ananthpn/drutajs/README.txt

-## What is Druta?
+What is Druta?

-**Druta (meaning, quick/swift/run in Sanskrit), is a runtime that executed abstract instructions on top of JS.
+Druta (meaning, quick/swift/run in Sanskrit), is a runtime that executes abstract instructions on top of JS.
-Date: 26 Oct 2012

 The objective of Druta is to simplify asynchronous programming that is very common while developing HTML5 applications.